-Structured Microgrids: Invaluable Assets for Grid Modernization
+Structured Microgrids: Ultimate Assets for Utilities

 Structured microgrids (SMs) are natural vehicles for integrating renewable energy into grid.
 Early campus adaptors, such as combined heat and power, have demonstrated significant economical benefits while reducing environmental footprint.
 They bring tremendous benefits to utility companies also.
 For instance, with their storage and active control capabilities, a 300-percent increase in bulk transmission and distribution is possible without having to increase transmission capacity.
 Furthermore, they will also position the utility industry to be better prepared for the emerging huge increase in baseload demand from electric vehicles and data centers for big data.
 This is a win-win-win situation for the consumer, the utilities (grid operators), and the environment.
 SMs are also powerful in turning a common back-up power set from an idle asset to an active asset for revenue generation.
 The will also be valuable in power substation automation and for energy surety, reliability, resiliency and security.
 It is also shown that the initial cost associated with a SM deployment can be easily offset with reduced operating cost, which in turn reduces the total life cycle cost by 33% to 67%.